 How can you know if weight loss advice you read or hear will actually work?
 Any weight loss suggestions should be backed by science, and the more research the better.
 Scientists are still working on narrowing down nutrition advice to tailored individualized recommendations based on someone’s genetics and medical history.

-In the meantime, for best weight loss results stick with following tips like these that are beneficial for your overall health, can be maintained long term and are backed by science.
+In the meantime, for best weight loss results stick with following scientific weight loss tips like these that are beneficial for your overall health, can be maintained long term and are backed by science.

 #1 Eat more food earlier in the day and less at night.